GSA/search-gov-website/_admin-center/content/collections.md

 Simply add the following line to your form code on your search box to use the `sitelimit` parameter.

 `<input type="hidden" name="sitelimit" id="sitelimit" value="www.example.gov/limittothisfolder">`

+The location you include in the sitelimit parameter must be within the scope you've set in your [Domains list]({{ site.url }}/admin-center/content/domains.html).
+You can include more than one location with a `+`, for example `www.example.gov/limittothisfolder+www.example.gov/asecondfolder`.